TheOdinProject/curriculum/ruby/ruby.md

 * What does `select` do?
 * What does `select` return?
 * What is the difference between `each` `map` and `select`?
+* What does `inject` do?
+* When might you use `inject`?
+* How do you check if every item in a hash fulfills a certain criteria?
+* What about if none of the elements fulfill that criteria?
+*

 #### Check These Out First
 * [Codecademy's section on iterating over Arrays and Hashes](http://www.codecademy.com/courses/ruby-beginner-en-F3loB/2/1)